-- Political Science = Department of Political Science - 4203 =fourth-year level - F/G = one-term "essay course" (i.e., has a significant writing component), which may be offered in either the fall (F) or winter (G) term. - Later in the calendar description it is stated that this course has a 0.5 credit value in Western terms.
+- Political Science = Department of Political Science - 4203 = fourth-year level - F/G = one-term "essay course" (i.e., has a significant writing component), which may be offered in either the fall (F) or winter (G) term. - Later in the calendar description, it is stated that this course has a 0.5 credit value in Western terms.
 The calendar further states that there are two seminar hours per week.

 Courses that meet for one term only are often called "half-courses"; courses that meet for two terms are often called "full courses."
 Each university has its own system.
-For example, a one-semester course may be worth 3 credits at one university (e.g., York, where a normal maximum undergraduate workload would be 30 York credits), 0.5 credit (e.g., Western, where a normal maximum undergraduate workload would be 5.0 Western credits), or whatever.
+For example, a one-

-Sometimes you will hear students or professors referring to courses as "third-year" or "second-year" courses.
+Note: Sometimes you will hear students or professors referring to courses as "third-year" or "second-year" courses.
 In most cases, this does not mean that the students are all in their third or second year.
 It simply designates the level of the course.
-At some universities, graduate course numbers begin with a 5 or higher, but it is not unknown for fourth-level and fifth-level (that is: advanced undergraduate and beginning graduate) courses to be combined.
+At some universities graduate course numbers begin with a 5 or higher, but in some universities, fourth-level and fifth-level (that is: advanced undergraduate and beginning graduate) courses are combined.

 It will be clear from the two examples given above that course numbering systems, as well as the information they provide, vary markedly from university to university.
 The specifics of each university's system for designating courses cannot be covered here, but you do need to understand the system used at your host university.
-To do so you are advised to pay careful attention to the appropriate parts of the university's Academic Calendar, in which the system is explained.
-You'll find the Calendar and detailed course information on the university's website.
-And if you're in doubt, consult an academic advisor.
+To do so, you are advised to pay careful attention to the appropriate parts of the university's Academic Calendar, in which the system is explained.